The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In summary, mainly three criteria are available for determining the MIT point: ${\mbox d} \rho / {\mbox d} T = 0$ in the limit as $T \rightarrow 0$ (or at the lowest accessible $T$), $\sigma( T = 0) = 0$ for augmented power law fits of metallic $\sigma(T)$, and the ${\mbox d} \ln \sigma / {\mbox d} \ln T$ approach described in the previous paragraphs.
-For low-temperature measurements at a few K or below, the corresponding critical values of the control parameter may be close to each other.
-Simultaneously, however, the conclusions about the character of the MIT can differ qualitatively due to the bias inherent in the first and second approaches, which favor discontinuity and continuity of the MIT at $T = 0$, respectively.
-Consistency of the data evaluation will only be reached if the sample classification according to the ${\mbox d} \ln \sigma / {\mbox d} \ln T$ method agrees either with the corresponding results from the first approach or with those from the second.
-In the next section, we combine the three approaches to critically examine the statement of Ref.\ \onlinecite{Sie.etal.11} on the specific character of the MIT in phase-change materials.
+In summary, mainly three approaches are available for determining the MIT point: the criterion ${\mbox d} \rho / {\mbox d} T = 0$ in the limit as $T \rightarrow 0$ (or at the lowest accessible $T$), the criterion $a = 0$ for augmented power law approximations $\sigma = a + b\,T^p$, and the ${\mbox d} \ln \sigma / {\mbox d} \ln T$ approach described in the previous paragraphs.
+For low-temperature measurements at a few K or below, the resulting critical values of the control parameter may be close to each other.
+Simultaneously, however, the conclusions about the character of the MIT can differ qualitatively due to the biases inherent in the first and second criteria, which favor discontinuity and continuity of the MIT, respectively.
+Therefore, only if the sample classification according to the ${\mbox d} \ln \sigma / {\mbox d} \ln T$ approach turns out to agree either with the corresponding results from the first criterion or with those from the second, one will be able to state that consistency of the data evaluation has been reached.

+In the next two sections, we combine the three approaches to critically examine first the statement of Ref.\ \onlinecite{Sie.etal.11} on the specific character of the MIT in phase-change materials and then the common wisdom on the continuity of the MIT in broad classes of disordered solids.